 The Arbitration Act recognises existence of dissenting opinions.
 If an arbitrator has been outvoted, the dissenting opinion has no consequences for the award, provided that the required majority has been achieved.
-The arbitrator, however, may attach the dissenting opinion, together with reasons, to the minutes of the hearing on the vote.
+The arbitrator, however, may attach the dissenting opinion, together with reasons, to the award.

-33 Form and content requirements
+34 Form and content requirements